mnentwig/ESP32ETH/README.md

 Resets the processor, e.g. to apply new IP settings

 ### ETH_IP?
+returns the static IP address stored in flash memory (may differ from actual interface setting which updates on REBOOT)

+### ETH_GW?
-returns the IP address stored in flash memory (may differ from current IP address until REBOOT)
+returns the gateway IP address stored in flash memory (may differ from actual interface setting which updates on REBOOT)

+### ETH_MASK?
+returns the netmask stored in flash memory (may differ from actual interface setting which updates on REBOOT)

+### ETH_IP xxx.xxx.xxx.xxx
+changes the static IP address stored in flash memory (actual interface setting updates on REBOOT)

+### ETH_GW xxx.xxx.xxx.xxx
+changes the gateway IP address stored in flash memory (actual interface setting updates on REBOOT)

+### ETH_MASK
+changes the netmask stored in flash memory (actual interface setting updates on REBOOT)

 ## error messages
 ### SYNTAX_ERROR
 Unrecognized command token
 ### ARG_COUNT
 Unexpected number of command parameters
+### ARG_PARSE_IP
+Argument could not be parsed as IP4-address e.g. 192.168.1.100 (note: leading zeros e.g. 192.168.001.100 are not allowed)